openaps/docs/docs/docs/Resources/my-first-pr.md

 3. Now we need to find the file we want to edit.
 Click through the directory structure until you find and are looking at the content of the file you want to change.
 4. Next, press the pencil icon in the upper right next to the trash can icon.
 5. Make edits to the file as necessary.
 6. Next we want to commit our changes.
 But first we should note what we changed and why.
-Be sure to put a one liner explaining the why of making the changes you did.
+Scroll to the bottom of the page and type your comments in the text field that reads, "Add an optional extended description..."
+Be sure to include at least one line explaining the reason you made your changes.
-7. Commit the changes.
+7. Click the green "Commit changes" button.
 8. Now look and make sure everything you changed looks like you meant it to (no typos, etc).
-If any problems, go back and edit again and save again.
+If you see any problems, go back and edit again and save again.

 We now have an improved file that we want to be pulled back into the openaps/docs repository at https://github.com/openaps/docs